mohitpai/journey-optimizer.en/help/using/reports/sharing-overview.md

 Journey Optimizer step events can be linked to other datasets in [Adobe Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-overview.html).
 Here is the general workflow:

-* Customer Journey Analytics ingests the dataset corresponding to the following Journey Optimizer schema: Journey Step Event schema for Journey Orchestration.
+* Customer Journey Analytics ingests the "Journey Step Event" dataset.
-* The **profileID** field in this schema is defined as an identity field.
-In Customer Journey Analytics, you then link this dataset to another dataset that uses the same idendity.
+* The **profileID** field in the associated "Journey Step Event schema for Journey Orchestration" is defined as an Identity field.
+In Customer Journey Analytics, you can then link this dataset to any other dataset that has the same value as the person based identifier.
 * If you would like to use this dataset in Customer Journey Analytics, for cross-channel journey analysis, refer to this [documentation](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-usecases/cross-channel.html).